giuseppepirro/com-deception/README.md

 * Move all the network datasets in a subfolder named datasets
 * Set the parameters (e.g., community detection algorithm, budget, deception algorithm) inside the communityDeceptionRunner.R file
-* Lanuch the R script.
+* Lanuch the communityDeceptionRunner.R script.
 The execution will output the results in a file and also display a subset of them on the terminal